yingx9/tp/docs/DeveloperGuide.md

 ### Event Add Feature | [Return to contents](#table-of-contents)

-The `eventadd` feature is responsible for processing user commands to add an event to SysLib.
+The `eventadd` feature is responsible for processing user commands to add an `Event` to SysLib.
 It is facilitated by the `EventAddCommand` component.
 It works with `Parser` and `Command` components to parse and validate the user input.
 The new book is stored internally in `eventList` as a `Event`.